 Within the context of an EJB method call, you have to deal with a somewhat sheltered JNDI context.
-When Seam attempts to find another Seam EJB component to satisfy an injection point defined using @In, it isn't going to be successful looking up the component in JNDI.
-You cannot simply resolve JNDI names as you please.
-You have to define those references explicitly.
-Unlike with the web context, however, you cannot declare EJB references globally for all EJB components.
-Instead, you have to specify the JNDI resources for a given EJB component one-by-one (this applies to JBoss AS 5 in addition to non-JBoss application servers).
+When Seam attempts to find another Seam EJB component to satisfy an injection point defined using @In, whether or not it finds it depends on whether an EJB reference exists in JNDI.
+Strictly speaking, you cannot simply resolve JNDI names as you please.
+You have to define the references explicitly.
+Fortunately, JBoss recognized how aggrevating this would be for the developer and all versions of JBoss automatically register EJBs so they are always available in JNDI, both to the web container and the EJB container.
+So if you are using JBoss, you can skip the next few paragraphs.
+However, if you are deploying to GlassFish, pay close attention.

+For application servers that stubbornly adhere to the EJB specification, EJB references must always be defined explicitly.
+But unlike with the web context, where a single resource reference covers all uses of the EJB from the web environment, you cannot declare EJB references globally in the EJB container.
+Instead, you have to specify the JNDI resources for a given EJB component one-by-one.